NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 # Weather Analysis with SQLAlchemy and SQLite

 Advanced Data Storage and Retrieval using SQLAlchemy to connect to and query a SQLite database.
-Executed statistical analysis with Python, produced visuals with Matplotlib, and provided business recommendations.
+Executed statistical analysis with Python and produced visuals with Matplotlib.

 ## Business Problem

-When opening a new venture and delivering profitability to investors depending on the type of buisness, several external conditions, such as weather, need to be taking in account before presenting the proposal.
-In this project, we will be analyzing historical weather data.
-The success of the project will depend mainly on **having warm weather and zero precipitation**.
-The purpose of this work, is to enable investors with the necessary information in order to make a well informed decision on wheather or not they should invest in the business.
+Understand wheater conditions to determine how favorable is weather to open a new venture

-Note: In this project in order to store our data, we will be using **SQLite** over **PostgreSQL** because according to our business case, SQLite is useful for testing and small apps that do not requiere expansion.
+Note: We will be using **SQLite** over **PostgreSQL**.
+SQLite is useful for testing and small apps that do not requiere expansion.
 On the other hand, PostgreSQL is recommended when data integrity and reliability is highly concerned and to maintain complex databases without limitations.

 ### Executive Summary

-* The weather conditions of the island have tested favorable.
-We advise to invest in the project.
+* The majority of the data on temperature for the month of June is in between 71 and 77 deegrees.
+* The majority of the data on temperature for the month of December is in between 68 and 74 deegrees.
+* We can observe that the vast majority of days had zero precipitation.

 ## Getting Started